Higurashi-kagome/Higurashi-kagome/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning programming by myself.
+- 🌱 I'm currently teaching myself programming.
 - 💬 Ask me about any questions of my projects.
 - 📫 How to reach me: higurashi-kagome@qq.com